-In [24], the linear convergence rate (1.8) for the l^1 residual method has been derived recently under different assumptions.
-Instead of restricted isometry, the following two assumptions are postulated: first, restricted injectivity of A, and second, that x^{\dagger} satisfies a range condition, which is commonly imposed in regularization theory.
+In [20] the linear convergence rate (8) for the l^1 residual method has been derived recently under different assumptions: Instead of restricted isometry, the following two assumptions are postulated.
+First, restricted injectivity of A, and second, that x^{\dagger} satisfies a range condition, which is commonly imposed in regularization theory.
 In the general context, for arbitrary convex regularization functionals, this condition states that there exists some η such that

-$$\mathbf{A}^ \boldsymbol{\eta} \in \partial \mathbf{R}(x^{\dagger}) .$$
+$$\mathbf{A}^ \eta \in \partial \mathcal{R}(x^\dagger) . \tag{9}$$

-Here A^ denotes the adjoint of the linear operator A, and $\partial R(x^{\dagger})$ denotes the sub-differential of the convex functional R at x^{\dagger} .
+Here \mathbf{A}^ denotes the adjoint of the linear operator \mathbf{A} , and $\partial \mathcal{R}(x^{\dagger})$ denotes the subdifferential of the convex functional \mathcal{R} at x^{\dagger} .

-Also in the case of Tikhonov regularization with a-priori parameter choice $\alpha = C\delta$, a linear convergence rate has been derived under the assumptions of range condition (1.9) and restricted injectivity (see [23, 34]).
+Also in the case of Tikhonov regularization with a-priori parameter choice $\alpha = C\delta$, a linear convergence rate has been derived under the assumptions of range condition (9) and restricted injectivity (see [19, 30]).

 These results underline that the convergence analysis for both methods, constrained and unconstrained, can be performed under the same conditions.
 The relations between constrained and unconstrained regularization go even beyond this connection.
-Indeed, it can be shown that the constrained minimization problem (1.7) is equivalent to Tikhonov regularization, when the regularization parameter α is chosen according to Morozov's discrepancy principle (see Proposition 2.2 below).
-As a consequence, the convergence rates results for constrained regularization (as for instance in [6, 35, 36]) carry over directly to Tikhonov regularization with Morozov's parameter selection criterion.
+Indeed, it can be shown that the constrained minimization problem (7) is equivalent to Tikhonov regularization, when the regularization parameter α is chosen according to the Morozov discrepancy principle

+(see Proposition 2.2 below).
+As a consequence, the convergence rates results for constrained regularization (as for instance in [6, 31, 32]) carry over directly to Tikhonov regularization with Morozov's parameter selection criterion.

 In this paper we carefully investigate the conditions under which linear convergence rates for constrained and unconstrained sparsity regularization have been derived.
-In particular, we study the relation between the range condition (1.9), restricted injectivity, and the restricted isometry property from compressed sensing.
-Having shown that restricted isometry can be considered a special case of a range condition, we consider the question whether the latter is necessary for obtaining linear rates (1.8).
+In particular, we study the relation between the range condition (9), restricted injectivity, and the restricted isometry property from compressed sensing.
+Having shown that restricted isometry can be considered a special case of a range condition, we consider the question whether the latter is necessary for obtaining linear rates (8).
 As a partial answer, we state in Theorem 4.7 that, for Tikhonov regularization with a-priori parameter choice strategy, the range condition combined with restricted injectivity is indeed not only sufficient, but also necessary for a linear convergence rate.
-Thus, the stated conditions are the weakest possible ones for linear convergence rates.
+Thus, the stated conditions are weakest possible for linear convergence rates.